 Working Tax Credit (WTC) provides extra help if you work and you are on a low income.
-It is administered by the Revenue (HMRC).
+It is administered by HMRC.
 You claim WTC with Child Tax Credit (CTC) if you are eligible for both (it is one claim).
 To get WTC, you need to be working either 16, 24 or 30 hours a week.
 You must work at least 16 hours a week if you are:

 - A lone parent responsible for a child or young person.